Cloud Cost Management Strategies for SaaS

 What percentage of cloud spending is typically wasted in SaaS companies?

 Research indicates that 30-40% of SaaS spending is wasted on unused licenses, redundant applications, overprovisioned infrastructure, and resources running when not needed.
-On the infrastructure side, common waste sources include orphaned resources, development environments running 24/7, and overprovisioned capacity.
-Companies that implement comprehensive cost management programs typically identify and eliminate 20-30% of their total cloud spending without impacting performance or functionality.

 Which cloud cost management tool is best for SaaS companies?